On the Role of Search Budgets in Model-Based Software Refactoring Optimization: Research Questions

 \subsubsection{RQ2.2: Do different time budgets significantly affect design properties of the software models produced by search-based refactoring algorithms?}

-For an initial assessment of the kinds of software models resulting from the time budgets, we generated scatter plots for the \achanges and \pas objectives as depicted in \Cref{fig:byalgo_scatter_changespas}.
-We observed that the solutions were confined to compact, well-defined regions of the space, in contrast to the variety of solutions offered by the reference Pareto front (\referenceP).
+Like we did for the non-functional properties, we initially generated scatter plots for \achanges and \pas objectives to assess the kinds of software models resulting from the budgets, as depicted in \Cref{fig:byalgo_scatter_changespas}.
+We observed that the solutions were confined to compact, well-defined regions of the design space, in contrast to the variety of solutions offered by the reference Pareto front (\referenceP) in the previous section.
 In both case studies, two main clusters of solutions were identified.
-The clusters were very clear (and segregated) in \ttbs, with the majority of the models having at most one antipattern, and their refactoring costs were in a mid-range ($[3-20]$).
-For \ccm, the clusters shared the same boundaries.
-The refactoring cost was around the same range as for \ttbs, while the number of antipatterns covered an extended range and had more variability ($[2-15]$).
+The clusters were very clear (like stripes) in \ttbs, with the majority of the models having at most one antipattern and their refactoring costs in a mid-range ($[3-20]$).
+For \ccm, the clusters resulting from the three budgets shared the same boundaries.
+The refactoring cost was around the same range as for \ttbs, but the number of antipatterns covered had more variability ($[2-15]$).
+We think the complexity of the \ccm models must have played a role in the higher number of detected antipatterns.

 The patterns for the clusters were similar, regardless of the algorithm being used.
-Some exceptions were noticed for \nsga, particularly for \ccm, with more dispersed solutions than \pesa and \spea.
-Restricting the time budget led to models with relatively few variations in terms of refactoring cost and antipatterns.
-Although there were slight differences in the \ccm results, increasing the time budget did not to affect the general cluster patterns.
+Although there were slight differences in the \ccm results, increasing the time budget did not affect the general cluster patterns.
 This means that even when imposing a time budget, the designer has chances of finding a number of (Pareto) optimal solutions for the refactoring problem.
-Certainly, the corresponding (alternative) models will be fewer (in terms of \achanges and \pas) than those obtainable when running the algorithms with no budgets.
+Certainly, the corresponding (alternative) models will be fewer (in terms of \achanges and \pas) than those obtainable when running the algorithms without budgets.

-It should be noticed that \achanges and \pas provide a limited characterization of the underlying software models, as other structural properties of the models are not captured.
+It should be noticed that \achanges and \pas provide a limited characterization of the underlying models, as other structural properties of the models are not captured.
 For example, two models having one antipattern and a refactoring cost of $10$ might still differ in their design structure.
 Thus, a finer-grained characterization of the models can help to expose additional differences.